 To replace the calories lost from carbohydrates, the idea is that you increase your fat intake.
 Ideally, you want to increase your polyunsaturated and monounsaturated fats, as these are the two healthiest types of fats for your body.

 The process of using fats is handled by your liver, where it converts fats into ketones.
 Your body will then use these ketones as a fuel source.
-As a result, your body then enters a state of ketosis where it favors using ketones over glucose.
+As a result, your body then enters a state of ketosis where it favours using ketones over glucose.

 Glucose is a product of the body, produced by converting carbohydrates or excess proteins into energy.
 Your body will run on either glucose or ketones, but will always favor using glucose where possible.